 e-mail :email@example.com (Clerk to the LAC)

-The full Academy Committee meet three times per year - once each term - plus any additional ‘extraordinary' meetings and training days as and when they are required, for example, to approve a new policy due to new legislation or to discuss an Ofsted inspection report.
+The Committee meet six times per year - once each half term - plus any additional ‘extraordinary' meetings and training days as and when they are required, for example, to approve a new policy due to new legislation or to discuss an Ofsted inspection report.

 This committee looks at the curriculum element of the School and how it is progressing against its targets.
 They ensure that the timetable offers equal opportunities for all pupils, including those with Special Educational Needs and monitors targets and performance levels.
 The committee also looks at staffing numbers and the procedures for filling vacancies when they arise, induction of newly qualified teachers and any requests for leave, secondment and retirement.
 They may also deal with any staff disciplinary issues and educational visits for pupils.

 Following the sub-committee meetings, if necessary, recommendations are escalated to the Full Academy Committee or the Board of Directors for approval.

 Terms of Reference for each of the Committees are reviewed and approved each academic year.